AymericJoubert/Tchat/README.md

 Tchat
 =====

-A tchat in Java based on Client Server architecture (like MSN)
+A tchat in Java based on Client Server architecture (MSN/Skype like)

 Done Featunes :